seahorse-ai-ryan/brush/docs/development/architecture.md

 # Project Architecture

 This document provides a high-level overview of the Brush project's architecture, focusing on crate responsibilities and key design patterns.
-Understanding this structure is crucial for developers looking to modify existing functionality or add new features (see [Target Audience Needs](../../docs-process/authoring-guide.md#target-audience-needs)).
+Understanding this structure is crucial for developers looking to modify existing functionality or add new features.

 ## Crate Structure and Responsibilities